-- High risk.
-Without early surgery to cover the bag of nerves, it almost always gets infected and the child dies of meningitis. - Muscle weakness and loss of feeling.
-The legs or feet may be paralyzed and have little or no feeling.
+• High risk.
+Without early surgery to cover the bag of nerves, it almost always gets infected and the child dies of meningitis.

-• Big head.
-'Hydrocephalus', which means 'water on the brain', develops in 4 out of 5 children with spina bifida.
-The liquid that forms inside the head cannot drain normally into the spinal cord, so it collects and puts pressure on the brain and skull bones.
-Although the child's head may look normal at birth, little by little it becomes swollen with liquid, like this.
+- Muscle weakness and loss of feeling.
+The legs or feet may be paralyzed and have little or no feeling. - Hips.
+One or both hips may be dislocated. - The feet may turn down and in (club feet), or up and out.
+If the condition occurs relatively high up the back (L1 or above, see next page), there may be muscle spasms (spasticity) in the legs and feet (see p.
+176). - Difficulty with urine and bowel control.
+The child may not feel when he pees or has a stool.
+When he gets older he may not develop control, and will pee or shit without knowing it. - Big head.
+Hydrocephalus, which means "water on the brain," develops in 4 out of 5 children with spina bifida.
+The liquid that forms inside the head cannot drain as it should into the spinal cord, so it collects and puts pressure on the brain and skull bones.
+Although the child's head may not look different at birth, little by little it becomes swollen with liquid, like this.